 The most common symptoms of type 2 diabetes can be summarized as follows:

-Although the names of type 1 and type 2 diabetes are similar, there are serious differences between them.
+Although the names of type 1 and type 2 diabetes are similar, there are profound differences between them.
 Type 2 diabetes was referred to as adult-type diabetes in the past years.

 The reason for this is that this ailment is usually seen in overweight and middle-aged people.
 Type 1 diabetes, on the other hand, was called the juvenile type because it usually occurs in childhood.